ospin-web-dev/bioprocess-core/README.md

 The destination element *might* consume the signal and be activated.
 Most of the time, signals will be consumed immediately.
 There are exceptions however, e.g. the AND-gateway will only consume the signal when all of its incoming flows have a signal in order to produce signals on its outgoing flows.
 This means signals have to be retained until they are consumed.

 A flow can only ever carry a single signal.

+A flow that signals an event listeners that is already listening or a phase that has not finished yet, has no effect.

 **Can connect to:**
   - Phases